 Art majors come together to share information about program and certification policies, professional development, resources, and materials as well as field experiences.
 We encourage members to attend several networking conferences throughout the year.
 This is a chance for students to share their common interest in art.
 We meet 1-2 times a semester, and meetings are open to all Mount students, faculty and staff.

-We foster relationships between Mathematics and Computer Science majors outside the classroom.
-The club encourages all majors to join and learn more about our skills in a comfortable setting.
+We foster relationships between Mathematics majors outside the classroom.
+The club encourages all students to join and learn more about our skills in a comfortable setting.
 Club activities include hiking, sporting events, and class-related field trips.

 Mount Education Association